heathermiller/wwwcs7680/weekly-tasks.md

 the discussion session (~1hr) section of the course.

-Note, if you're minuting for the current session, **you are not required to submit a writeup or do a presentation at the next session** (though you still ought to read your assigned paper).
+Note, if you're minuting for the current session, **you are not required to submit a writeup at the next session** (though you still ought to read your assigned paper and present it to the class).
 Your minutes are due as a PR to the [class repo](https://github.ccs.neu.edu/heather/cs7680) by the start of the next class.

 Here's [a good
 example](https://github.com/scalacenter/advisoryboard/blob/master/minutes/002-2016-q3.md)